omshub/website/README.md

 #### Committing using Git CLI:

-Using `git cz` or `git commit` will bring up a prompt that will fill out commit messages to the repo's commit connvention.
+Using `git commit` will bring up a prompt that will fill out commit messages to the repo's commit connvention.

 #### Committing using Git GUI: